Authoritative Evidence for Business, Government and Education Sectors in Australia

 - BS EN ISO 9241-5 promotes cushioned flooring or mats for standing comfort.

-- UK HSE explicitly recommends anti-fatigue mats for public-facing counters and standing roles.
+- UK HSE explicitly recommends mats for public-facing counters and standing roles.

 USA